kobrienGIS/kobrienGIS.github.io/index.md

 ---

-**Thank you** for visiting my page!
+**Thank you** for viewing my portfolio!
 Please contact me with any questions.

 <p style="font-size:10px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>
 <!-- Remove above link if you don't want to attibute -->